What is the Scariest Jumpscare?

 In conclusion, jumpscare are a powerful tool used in horror movies to create a visceral response in the audience.
 By understanding the psychology behind jumpscare and their impact on the audience, we can better appreciate the art of horror movie-making.
 Whether you’re a fan of classic horror movies or modern thrillers, jumpscare are an essential element of the horror genre, guaranteed to leave you on the edge of your seat.

-- What is the best role in Terraria?
+- What is cod in McDonald’s?